Vyve Broadband: Northland Communications

-John S. Whetzell is the founder, and Chairman since December 1984, of Northland Communications Corporation — which is a General Partner of Northland Cable Properties Eight LP.
+John S. Whetzell was the founder, and Chairman since December 1984, of Northland Communications Corporation — which was a General Partner of Northland Cable Properties Eight LP.
 He has been a Director of Northland Communications Corporation and Northland Telecommunications Corporation since March 1982.
 He was formerly Chief Executive Officer of Northland Telecommunications Corporation from March 1982 to May 2014, and as a Director of Northland Cable Television Inc.

 His undergraduate degree is in economics from George Washington University, and he has an MBA degree from New York University.
 Whetzell has been involved with the cable television industry for over 29 years.

 He first became involved in the cable television industry when he served as the Chief Economist of the Cable Television Bureau of the Federal Communications Commission (FCC) from May 1974 to February 1979.
 He provided economic studies to support the deregulation of cable television both in federal and state arenas.
 He participated in the formulation of accounting standards for the industry and assisted the FCC in negotiating and developing the pole attachment rate formula for cable television.

 Between March 1979 and February 1982, he was in charge of the Ernst & Whinney national cable television consulting services.